 Allstate Drivewise Review: The Pros and Cons

-It’s maddening when your insurance premiums go up for seemingly no reason.
+It’s maddening when your insurance premiums go up for seemingly no reason, especially when having cheap car insurance rates help keep your monthly budget in line.
 You haven’t gotten a speeding ticket.
 You haven’t been in any accidents.
 Why doesn’t your insurance company think you’re a safe driver?

 Now, some insurance carriers are giving you the option to demonstrate your safe driving skills through telematics, where a tiny device is installed into your car that monitors your driving habits.
 One such program is through Allstate, with their Drivewise program.
 Allstate advertises that their program can potentially save users up to 30 percent on car insurance.
 Here’s our Allstate Drivewise review and a look at how the program works.